cthit/misc/README.md

 :------------   | :-------------
-_message.sh_    | Script to mute sound playing devices and play message _nrg.py_        | Generate a HTML mail to stdout with the current status of Nagios services
+_message.sh_    | Script to mute sound playing devices and play message _nrg.py_        | Generate a HTML mail to stdout with the current status of Nagios services _latex.py_      | Script that pulls changes from a gitrepo and compiles the latex files into pdf files